Species in the Collection Rainforest Tour Orchids

 Plant #3 is a plant belonging to Brian Williams.
 It is known as Santa Leopoldina.

-Plant #6 This specimen is thought to me the "red backed" form of Santa Leopoldina originally collected by Bette Waterbury in Brazil.
+Plant #6 A juvenile form of Philodendron atabapoense, this specimen is sometimes sold as the "red backed" form of Santa Leopoldina originally collected by Bette Waterbury in Brazil.
 Our specimen came from collector Russ Hammer.
-Russ purchased it as Santa Leopoldina.
+He d the plant as Santa Leopoldina.
 This plant has very distinctive blade undersides that are burgundy.
 This one is also known by some as 'Roberto'.
 Both #4 and #6 have been identified as possible variations of P. atabapoense, however that information is unverified.
 Brian again commented, "Your #6 is the most commonly called Santa form.
 Dewey Fisk gave me a botanical name on this a few years back.
 I have sense lost it."

 Plant #7 Plant belonging to Brian Williams known as Santa Leopoldina.